 Tide offer the majority of the account features within their Free account package, and charge set fees for key account functions.

-Tide charge £0.20 per bank transfer into or out of your account.
-Tide Plus includes 20 free transfers per month, whilst Tide Cashback includes 150 per month.
+- You will be charged £0.20 per bank transfer into or out of your account.
+20 free transfers per month are included with Tide Plus, and 150 per month with Tide Cashback.

-Cash can be deposited into your account via the Post Office, with a charge of £1 per deposit.
-Alternatively, you can pay in cash via PayPoint locations, which is charged at 3% of the amount deposited.
+- Cash can be deposited into your account via the Post Office, with a charge of £ per deposit.
+Alternatively you can pay in cash via PayPoint locations, which is charged at 3% of the amount deposited.

 Cost-wise, its Monzo all of the way.
 Their premium package is cheaper, and they have no fees on any of their tiers for bank transfers within the UK, whereas Tide charge £0.20 per transfer.

 - Tax Pots: You can set a percentage of every payment that you receive into your account to be move to a tax pot within your account.
 This ensures that you have the tax funds available once it is due.

 - Accounting Software: If you use Quickbooks, Xero or Freeagent for your business accounting, then you can connect your Monzo Business account so that data is easily transferred.
 If you use different software, you can still download your transaction data in formats that can easily be upload to your accounting package.